-While you may have come across numerous art collections over the years, the art here will definitely redefine your perspective.
+While you may have encountered numerous art collections over the years, the art here will redefine your perspective.
 Located at 1750 Hennepin Ave, Minneapolis, MN, you can’t afford to miss a tour of this fantastic museum.

 3. Bell Museum of Natural History

-As Minnesota prides itself in its diverse habitats, lush forest, and flowing rivers, the Bell Museum offers the ideal place to teach and celebrate the state’s natural history.
+As Minnesota prides itself on its diverse habitats, lush forests, and flowing rivers, the Bell Museum offers the ideal place to teach and celebrate its natural history.

 If you wish complete insight into the historical ecosystems, the museum offers you that chance.
 You can explore multiple dioramas that focus on the world’s natural landscapes.

-Scientists here travel all over the world, collecting research and information to help you get a complete picture of how past natural systems worked.
+Scientists here travel worldwide, collecting research and information to help you understand how past natural systems worked.